Plus-Sized Elf

 Plus-Sized Elf (エルフさんは痩せられない。, Erufu-san wa Yaserarenai) is a Japanese manga series written and illustrated by Synecdoche.
 It was originally serialized on Wani Books' Comic Gum website from December 2016 to June 2020, with its individual chapters collected into eight tankōbon volumes.
-After Wani Books' license to the series expired, Synecdoche self-published the series from April to May 2021, then started a continuation manga titled Plus-Sized Elf: Second Helping! (新・エルフさんは痩せられない。, Shin Erufu-san wa Yaserarenai) in Akita Shoten's monthly seinen magazine, Dokodemo Young Champion, in October 2021, with its individual chapters collected into four tankōbon volumes.
+After Wani Books' license to the series expired, Synecdoche self-published the series from April to May 2021, then started a continuation manga titled Plus-Sized Elf: Second Helping! (新・エルフさんは痩せられない。, Shin Erufu-san wa Yaserarenai) in Akita Shoten's monthly seinen magazine, Dokodemo Young Champion, in October 2021, with its individual chapters collected into six tankōbon volumes.
 Both manga are licensed for English release in North America by Seven Seas Entertainment.
 An anime television series adaptation produced by Elias aired from July to September 2024.

 Plot

 One night, Tomoatsu Naoe, an osteopathic massage therapist, meets a new client.
 She is Elfuda, an elf from another world who gained an excessive amount of weight during her stay on Earth by eating French fries, who needs his help shedding pounds so she can be able to return through the portal that leads her home.
 As Tomoatsu assists with Elfuda's weight loss, many other overweight mythical creatures come seeking his help.